 Many vets and specialists recommend using an ear cleaner before each ointment dose.
-I neither see the need nor the benefit.
+I rarely see the need nor the benefit.
 Home ear cleaners are pretty terrible at removing discharge from the horizontal part of the ear canal.
 According to me, the ear canal is either reasonably clean, or it should be fully flushed before starting.

 I have a completely different attitude to long-term cleaning once the infection is under control.
-But, it’s not one-size-fits-all.
+But it’s not one-size-fits-all.

 It’s essential that you don’t try to treat a painful ear with acidic products for obvious reasons.
 This means you shouldn’t use them once an infection starts, which means even if it’s just smelly.
 They’re preventers only.